Court of Appeal of Tanzania

 Reported

-Whether identification‑parade irregularities made the identification unreliable and the conviction unsafe.
+Whether parade procedural defects and delay rendered the appellant’s identification and conviction unsafe.

 14 June 1991